Space, lots of range for the price, refinement. Accelerator, steering and brakes are all precise

 Sounds like a big deal.
 What's it based on?

-Mind you the fact of rear-drive doesn't mean it's aiming at avid drivers.
-I trust you'll allow me to puncture the suspense: this is a family crossover and feels like it.
+Mind you, the fact of rear-drive for the masses doesn't mean it's aiming at avid drivers.
+We trust you'll allow us to puncture the suspense: this is a family crossover and feels like it.

 What's the range like?

 We've tested a number of ID.4s now, including an early 1st Edition, a GTX and a mainstream ID.4 Pro Performance.
 The latter sounds racy, but it's merely code for big battery and a 201bhp rear e-motor.
 The cells comprise a battery of 77kWh (net, i.e. the useable portion).
 This gets you a 308-mile WLTP range in top-spec Max trim or slightly more in the lesser Life trim thanks to smaller wheels.
 To demonstrate the draggy effects of the ID.4’s added bigness, that's around 30 miles less than an ID.3 with the same pack and motor.

 If you can make do with the 52kWh ID.4, then range is claimed at between 211 and 213 miles WLTP.

 How big is it?

 To give you an idea of size, think Tiguan outside but bigger inside.
 The wheelbase is actually the same as an ID.3, but sitting more upright means a sense of more legroom.
 Overall it's about 30cm longer than the ID.3, so the boot's a lot bigger.
 The cabin cleaves to the minimalist aesthetic of many EVs, although that’s not necessarily a good thing.